 The Carlo Cattaneo Free Institute, better known as LIUC, is a university founded in 1991 in Castellanza, in the province of Varese, through an initiative of the local Industrialists’ Union.

-LIUC is a unique institution: it was founded by a group of entrepreneurs to create a place where students are specifically prepared for the business world.
-In the Italian academic landscape, it stands out as a one-of-a-kind university.
-However, it initially struggled with low visibility, partly due to the wide range of universities available in Lombardy.
+LIUC is a unique institution: it was founded by a group of entrepreneurs to be a place where students are prepared for the world of business.
+In the Italian academic landscape, it is truly one of a kind.

 Inarea has reimagined LIUC’s identity to strengthen what makes it unique: LIUC is a university created by businesses.
 Businesses are made up of people, just like universities.
 That’s why the real focus of our story is the individual—the person who learns and grows within a university that can truly be called a “business university.”
 This is the essence of LIUC’s new positioning, and what sets it apart in a complex and competitive academic landscape.